rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 ```
 ![param-trigger](../images/exercise2/param-trigger.png)
 <p class="tip">
-    NOTE - Jenkins might say "No such project ‘dev-todolist-bake-deploy’.
+    <b>NOTE</b> - Jenkins might say "No such project ‘dev-todolist-bake-deploy’.
 Did you mean ...." at this point.
 Don't worry; it's because we have not created the next job yet.
 </p>

 12. Hit `save` which will take you to the job overview page - and that's it; our *build* phase is complete!